Anne E. McCall

-Anne McCall is an academic administrator and literary scholar.
+Anne McCall is an academic administrator and literary scholar who currently serves as the College of Wooster's 13th president.
 She is the former senior vice president for academic affairs and provost at Xavier University of Louisiana.
 She was also an associate dean at Tulane University.
 McCall's research focuses on nineteenth-century French literature, with a specialization in the works of author George Sand.
-McCall has been chosen to serve as the 13th president of the College of Wooster, starting in July 2023.
+McCall took office in July 2023 as the 13th president of the College of Wooster.

 Early life and education

-Anne McCall was born in Washington, D.C.

 McCall received her BA in French and German from the University of Virginia.
 She earned her PhD in literature from the University of Strasbourg.